Emergency Medical Services Fellowship

 Level I Adult and Pediatric Trauma Center

-EMS faculty with field, disaster, and law enforcement expertise
+EMS faculty with field, disaster, and event expertise

 ACGME-accredited since 2013 Founded 1995

-Program graduates are well qualified to become an EMS Medical Director, instruct pre-hospital providers, respond to incidents in the field, and become an expert in disaster preparedness or law enforcement medicine.
+The EMS fellowship received ACGME accreditation in 2013.
+Upon completion of the program, graduates are well qualified to become an EMS Medical Director, instruct pre-hospital providers, respond to incidents in the field, and become an expert in disaster preparedness.

 About Our Faculty

-Just as EMS often bridges both medicine and public safety, our EMS faculty bring diverse expertise and perspectives to the program.
-Faculty have served as medical directors for SWAT teams and fire departments, as EMS agency heads, as law enforcement officers, military officers, on-scene medical directors at major events/gatherings and actively involved in law enforcement.
+EMS often bridges both medicine and public safety.
+Our EMS faculty bring diverse expertise and perspectives to the program.
+Faculty have served as medical directors for SWAT teams and fire departments, as EMS agency heads, and as on-scene medical directors at major events/gatherings.

 Dr. John L. Hick, Assistant Medical Director, Hennepin Emergency Medical Services; Associate Professor of Emergency Medicine, University of Minnesota Medical School; Advisor to the Director, Office of Emergency Management/Assistant Secretary for Preparedness and Response, U.S. Department of Health and Human Services; and Medical Advisor for Emergency Preparedness, University of Minnesota Academic Health Center.
 In addition, Dr. Hick serves as Medical Director for Metro Region HHS Hospital Preparedness Program Grant, Office of Emergency Preparedness, Minnesota Department of Health, and Emergency Preparedness, Hennepin Healthcare.

-Dr. Nick S. Simpson, Assistant Medical Director, Hennepin Emergency Medical Services; Assistant EMS Fellowship Program Director at Hennepin Healthcare; Assistant Professor of Emergency Medicine, University of Minnesota Medical School; Assistant Medical Director, Emergency Medical Services paramedic program; Associate Medical Director of the Hennepin Healthcare ECMO program.
+Dr. Nick S. Simpson, EMS Assistant Fellowship Program Director at Hennepin Healthcare, Medical Director, Hennepin Emergency Medical Services; Assistant Professor of Emergency Medicine, University of Minnesota Medical School; Assistant Medical Director, Emergency Medical Services paramedic program; Associate Medical Director of the Hennepin Healthcare ECMO program.